ShaunCurtis/Blazr.Demo/documents/CQSDataBrokers.md

 Queries aren't quite so uniform.

 1. There are various types of `TResult`.
-2. Specific *Where* and *OrderBy* list queries.
+2. They have specific *Where* and *OrderBy* requirements.

 We define three Query requests:

 ### RecordQuery

-This returns a `RecordProviderResult` containing a single record based on a provide Id.
+This returns a `RecordProviderResult` containing a single record based on a provided Id.

 ```csharp
 public record RecordQuery<TRecord>